 Updated 06/21/2023- Right around the corner are campfires, cocktails on the deck, and grilling hot dogs and burgers while enjoying those warm Summer days.
 The Summer enjoyment often brings out the mosquitoes too.

-Mosquitos or as they are known scientifically, the Culicidae, live 2 weeks to 6 months and require standing water to reproduce.
-This means any water sitting around in a bucket, a tree, a tire, bee waterer, or similar, poses a perfect breeding ground for more of those pesky mosquitos.
+Mosquitos, or as they are known scientifically, the Culicidae, live two weeks to 6 months and require standing water to reproduce.
+Any water sitting around in a bucket, a tree, a tire, a bee waterer, or similar poses a perfect breeding ground for more of those pesky mosquitos.

 Anopheles mosquitoes are the only species known to carry malaria.
 They also transmit filariasis (also called elephantiasis) and encephalitis.
 Culex mosquitoes carry encephalitis, filariasis, and the West Nile virus.
 And Aedes mosquitoes, of which the voracious Asian tiger is a member, carry yellow fever, dengue, and encephalitis.- National Geographic

 Mosquito Magician Natural Mosquito Killer and Insect Repellent Concentrate - Makes 32 Gallons of Spray for Your Yard and Patio - 1 Gallon